Monday, 3 June 2019

 TOMATOR TOK

-Going Bengali after quite sometime, do not even know if it can be called authentic Bengali or not.
-The recipe source.. our mother!
-She says she has drawn the inspiration from "tenga".... that famous Assamese light curry base with tomato.
-I have told you earlier a major portion from my father's side left Comilla to settle in Assam, while the mother's side in Nadia and Burdwan districts of West Bengal.
-When the family veterans learnt some heirloom Assamese steamed "pithas", Burdwan got us the best quality "shitabhog and mihidana".....
-Bengalis in Bengal do not really try making sweets at home, there is a sweet shop at every corner of the lanes & streets, at major junctions.
-Pitha is a homemade speciality and till date my side of the family do not buy it from a sweet shop.
-Last January, I got pissed off when the mother-in-law asked the paa-in-law to get store bought "patishapta" for their visiting son.
+I am getting family Bengali after quite sometime, is it authentic Bengali recipe?
+The recipe source is our mother!
+She says she has drawn inspiration from "tenga"; a famous Assamese light curry base using tomato.
+I have told you earlier major portion from my father's side left Comilla to settle in Assam, while mother's side in Nadia, Burdwan districts of West Bengal.
+When family veterans learnt some heirloom Assamese steamed "pithas", Burdwan got us best quality "shitabhog, mihidana".....
+Bengalis in Bengal do not really try making sweets at home, there are sweet shops every corner of lanes, bylanes, at major junctions.
+Pitha is homemade speciality, till date our families do not buy it from sweet shops.
+Last January, I got pissed off when mother-in-law asked paa-in-law to get store bought "patishapta" for their visiting son.
 I felt like what is this?
-One may get this amount of lazy and sit idle all day long but she used to make really good "patishapta" once, for the sake of it she should not buy it from a store.
-The wish to feed your visiting kid is natural, there are a lot of other things to feed.
-I am personally against commercialising "pithe-puli".. in the pages of "foodonomy," they should be known as "traditionally exclusive stuffs."
+She used to make really good "patishapta" once, for sake of it she should not buy it from a store.
+The wish to feed your visiting kid is natural, there are lot of other things to feed.
+I am personally against commercialising "pithe-puli".. in pages of "foodonomy," they should be known as "traditionally exclusive stuffs."

-Well, Kolkata is a nostalgia I am unwilling to go back and settle down at the moment, on retirement we have to go back because it would still be one of the cheapest places in India.
-You all know I lack drama in me, I hate lies unless required.... you will not see me speaking ill of those who chose never to go back.... there I bond with our childhood buddy Debopam Raha, else I tread in the path of 'Bibhutibhusan' while he sails in neutron, proton, this.. that.
+Well, Kolkata is nostalgia I am unwilling to go back, settle down at the moment, on retirement we have to go back because it would still be one of cheapest places in India.
+You all know I lack drama in me, I hate lies unless required.... you will not see me speaking ill of those who chose never to go back.... there I bond with our childhood buddy Debopam Raha, else I tread in path of 'Bibhutibhusan' while he sails in neutron, proton, this.. that.
 I asked him once why he came back from America during his prime, obviously not because of "mitti ki pukar"....
-He explained me clearly the reasons, he does not repent about a decision just like T, he does not accuse people who have different plans just like T, I am their perfect friend, the failure self have the ability to appreciate those who are successful.
+He explained me clearly reasons, he does not repent about a decision just like T, he does not accuse people who have different plans just like T, I am their perfect friend, the failed self have ability to appreciate those who are successful.

-Is it a soup?
+Is it soup?
 Us at home did not consider it as but you can well call it a "deshi tomato soup"....
-This was particularly done between the months of February and April.
-The tomato price used to go down by that time, the mother used to prepare it in bulk with good amount of tomatoes.
-Our parents used to have big bowls of it the entire summer.
-Okay, it was not as favourite as dal to the rest of us but these days I am loving it.
+This was particularly done between months of February and April.
+The tomato price used to go down by that time, the mother prepared it in bulk with good amount of tomatoes.
+Our parents used to have big bowls of it entire summer.
+Okay, it was not as favourite as dal to rest of us, these days I love it.
 In the picture, what you see is how this soupy, tomato curry was served with.... "maach bhaja mainly, then add as you wish.... "aloo bhaja, begun bhaja.... " the list can be bigger.
-In those days salad was not had in middle class families like us, it is a recent development.
-I can guarantee any one who loves soups and those who are not fond of it, both kinds would enjoy it.
+In those days salad was not had in middle class families like us, it is recent development.
+I can say any one who loves soups and those who are not fond of it, both kinds would enjoy it.

-This curry is healthy, not the accompaniments.
+This curry is healthy, not accompaniments.
 Then, it is always up to you what you are having it with.
-I or my family enjoy it with fish fry, potato or egg plant fry and rice and that is exactly how I wished to share the TOMATOR TOK in the blog!
-Our family uses radhuni / ajmod seeds for the tempering and a tea spoon of wild celery seed paste to be added towards the end for flavouring.
-Besides, we use slitted green chillies, halved dry red chillies and a bay leaf.
+I or my family enjoy it with fish fry, potato or egg plant fry and rice.
+That is exactly how I wished to share TOMATOR TOK on blog!
+Our family uses radhuni / ajmod seeds for the tempering and a tea spoon of its paste is to be added towards end for better flavour.
+Besides, we use slitted green chillies, halved dry red chillies, a bay leaf.
 The chopped, fresh coriander is my addition.
 Trust me, I give you a wonderful "deshi meal idea for summers"..
-If you have a problem to prepare a small amount of ajmod seeds paste in absence of a "shilnora".. crush a teaspoon of it in a mortar & pestle to a coarsely ground powder and add towards the end just as I do!
+If you have problem to prepare small amount of ajmod seeds paste in absence of "shilnora".. crush a teaspoon of it in mortar, pestle to coarsely ground powder, add towards end just as I do!

 INGREDIENTS :